American Bashkir Curly: History

+Characteristics

 The Curlies are known for their calm, intelligent and friendly personality.
 They show an easily trainable temperament.
 They are also known for having a tough constitution and great stamina.
 Most people have found that the curlies enjoy being around people.
 The curlies are typically not flighty.
 They tend to do more reasoning than most breeds.
 They are very reliable and have a great work ethic.

 Coat, mane and tail

-The unique gene that gives Curlies their curly hair (which is most obvious with their winter coat) can be expressed minimally (horse exhibits curly hair inside ears, at fetlocks, and a kinky mane and tail), maximally (horse exhibits curl all over body, has dreadlocked mane, and has curly eyelashes and guard hairs), and "Extreme" (very tight, extreme curls, but when they shed out for summer can shed entirely bald) or any variation in between.
-The coat in the summer shows a slight wave in it, but not as extreme as the winter curls.

-Because the trait can be carried heterozygously, some purebred Curlies exhibit no curl at all (called "smooth coat" curlies).
+The genetic mechanism that causes the curly coat defect in horses is not fully understood; it involves both dominant and recessive genetic mutations.
+The coat is often heavily curled in winter, and much less so in summer; unusually, the mane and tail also moult in summer.
+Some horses carry curly-coat genes but display little or no curliness; their offspring may be fully curly.

 Curlies have split manes and are not braided or clipped when shown.
 Curlies are most commonly chestnut colored, but can be found in every color from standard bays, blacks, and greys, to appaloosa markings; from pinto patterns to dilute colors such as buckskin, roan, grulla, and cremello.

 The care for the curly hair is simple with most people choosing to not comb the mane because the hair will lose its curliness.
 The manes are often trimmed to keep them from matting.
 The tails can be combed.
 Some people choose to collect the hair that is shed from the mane and tails in the spring.
-The hair is then donated to the ICHO Fiber Guild.
-They use the hair for spinning.
+The hair is then donated to the ICHO Fiber Guild who use the hair for spinning.
 All of the proceeds go to ICHO Curly Research Efforts.

 Hypoallergenic

-Curlies are claimed to be the only hypoallergenic horse breed; most people allergic to horses can handle Curly Horses without suffering any allergic reaction.
-Research indicates a protein is missing from the hair of Curlies which may be what causes allergic reactions to horses in allergy sufferers, but the study was never officially published.
+Curlies are claimed to be the only hypoallergenic horse breed; most people allergic to horses can tolerate Curly horses without having an allergic reaction.
+Research indicates a protein is missing from the hair of Curlies which may be what causes allergic reactions to horses in people with allergies, but the study was never officially published.
 Members of the Curly community are working towards funding more research on the topic.